LewisJohnson/unity-ui-examples/STYLE-GUIDELINES.md

 ## Guidelines

 ### Guideline 1:
-Explict types are preffered.
+Explicit types are preferred.
 This helps remove guessing work, instead of doing this
 ```C#
 var fillColorArray= new Color(2, 123, 93);
 var chukSize = 48;